 Ozone is a reactive species impacting both climate and air quality.
-In the troposphere, it is produced photochemically from the oxidation of carbon monoxide (CO), and volatile organic compounds (VOCs) by OH radicals in the presence of nitrogen oxides (NO_x).
+In the troposphere, it is produced photochemically from the oxidation of carbon monoxide (CO) and volatile organic compounds (VOCs) by OH radicals in the presence of nitrogen oxides (NO_x) .
 Methane is also an important ozone precursor.
-Tropospheric ozone also has natural sources such as the flux from the stratosphere.
+Tropospheric ozone also has natural sources, such as the flux from the stratosphere.
 Due to photochemical loss, it has a lifetime in the lower troposphere of a few weeks (Stevenson et al., 2006).
 It is also removed by dry deposition to the surface.
-Radiative forcing due to tropospheric ozone over the industrial era is estimated to be $0.40 \pm 0.20 \,\mathrm{W\,m^{-2}}$ (Myhre et al., 2013b).
+Radiative forcing due to tropospheric ozone over the industrial era is estimated to be $0.40 \pm 0.20 \text{ Wm}^{-2}$ (Myhre et al., 2013b).
 Atmospheric aerosol plays a major role in the Earth's radiative balance by scattering (McCormick and Ludwig, 1967) and absorbing solar radiation (Haywood and Shine, 1995).
 Aerosols also affect the formation, lifetime and albedo of clouds (Albrecht, 1989; Twomey, 1977; Ackerman et al., 2000), causing indirect effects on the radiative balance.
-According to recent estimates, atmospheric aerosols emitted by anthropogenic and natural sources (e.g., heating, transportation, biomass burning and dust), have, since pre-industrial times, modified the aerosol direct effect by $-0.35 \pm 0.50 \,\mathrm{W\,m^{-2}}$, whereas the total (direct and indirect) effects, which include cloud adjustments due to aerosols, modified the Earth's radiative balance by -0.9 (from -1.9 to -0.1) W m-2 (Myhre et al., 2013b) and result from a negative forcing from most aerosols and a positive contribution from BC absorption of solar radiation (Haywood and Shine, 1995).
+According to recent estimates, atmospheric aerosols emitted by anthropogenic and natural sources (e.g. heating, transportation, biomass burning and dust), have, since pre-industrial times, modified the aerosol direct effect by $-0.35 \pm 0.50 \,\mathrm{W \, m^{-2}}$, whereas the total (direct and indirect) effects, which include cloud adjustments due to aerosols, modified the Earth's radiative balance by $-0.9~(from~-1.9~to~-0.1)\,W\,m^{-2}$ (Myhre et al., 2013b) and result from a negative forcing from most aerosol components and a positive contribution from BC absorption of solar radiation (Haywood and Shine, 1995).
 BC is the carbonaceous component of soot, resulting from incomplete combustion.
-In a recent extensive study, Bond et al. (2013) estimated the direct radiative forcing of BC from fossil fuel and biofuel emissions for the industrial era to be 0.51 W m-2 whereas Mvhre et al. (2013b) reported a positive forcing of 0.40 W m-2 (0.05-0.80).
-BC emissions are almost entirely anthropogenic and 90% of BC emissions are due to diesel engines, industry, residential burning, and open burning (Bond et al., 2013).
-The impact of SLCPs on air quality occurs at both the lo- cal and regional scales with episodes of high concentrations of pollutants, notably ozone and aerosol particulate matter (PM), having serious effects on human health and leading to premature deaths (Nawahda et al., 2012).
+In a recent extensive study, Bond et al. (2013) estimated the direct radiative forcing of BC from fossil fuel and biofuel emissions for the industrial era to be $0.51 \text{ W} \text{m}^{-2}$, whereas Myhre et al. (2013b) reported a positive forcing of $0.40 \,\mathrm{W\,m^{-2}}$ (0.05-0.80).
+BC emissions are almost entirely anthropogenic and 90% of BC emissions are due to diesel engines, industry, residential burning and open burning (Bond et al., 2013).
+The impact of SLPs on air quality occurs at both the local and regional scales with episodes of high concentrations of pollutants, notably ozone and aerosol particulate matter (PM), having serious effects on human health and leading to premature deaths (Nawahda et al., 2012).
 For example, Anenberg et al. (2012) estimated that air pollution caused around quarter of a million deaths from lung cancer worldwide in 2010.
 Air quality impacts of PM, which are classified as carcinogenic to humans, depends not only on the total mass concentration of PM but also on particle size.
 Aerosol composition also appears to play a role with individual components having an impact, such as BC on cardiovascular mortality, for example, but further quantification is still required (Janssen et al., 2012).
-Aerosols also pose a serious problem by reducing visibility, sometimes dramatically in the case of China (e.g., (Zhao et al., 2011; Chen et al., 2012; Li et al., 2013)).
+Aerosols also pose a serious problem by reducing visibility, sometimes dramatically in the case of China (e.g. Zhao et al., 2011; Chen et al., 2012; Li et al., 2013).